narencachy/aks-quickstart/README.md

 # Install kubectl
 az aks install-cli

+#Mac
+brew install kubernetes-helm

 #Ubuntu
 sudo snap install helm --classic

-#Mac
-brew install kubernetes-helm
 ```

 ## Let's get started

-AKS is not currently available in all regions, so we'll need to pick the correct region.
+AKS is not currently available in all regions, so we'll need to pick a region where it is available.
 The default in the script is Central US.
 We also need to verify that whatever size VMs we use for nodes are available in that region as well.

 ### List of regions where AKS is available

 <https://docs.microsoft.com/en-us/azure/aks/container-service-quotas>

-### List of VM Sizes in that region
+### List of VM Sizes in a region

 ```
 # change centralus to a different region if desired